-As one point of validation of our hypothesis, we compared the partitions generated by Mono2Micro with those created manually by IBM Garage (GitHub repo) and JPMorgan Chase (GitHub repo) for the same open-source sample application, DayTrader.
-It was evident that both approaches involved significant amount of rewriting — they have broken and rewritten the classes implementing most of the business functionalities of DayTrader.
-Considering the amount of rewriting needed for both approaches even for a sample application, one can easily speculate that real-life applications may need months, if not years of work.
-Rewriting classes introduces one more additional issue to handle in most cases.
-New test cases have to be developed to validate the functionality of the rewritten microservices.
-Whereas, for refactored microservices created by Mono2Micro, one should be able to use the same existing test cases of the original monolithic applications.
+We studied a few manual attempts of refactoring simple applications by IBM internal groups, and in all cases, we noticed that the manual refactoring attempts typically involve significant amount rewriting — classes implementing a majority of the business functionalities of the original monoliths are broken and rewritten into other classes.
+From the amount of rewriting needed for simple applications, you can easily speculate that real-life applications might need months, if not years, of work.
+Rewriting classes introduces one more additional issue to handle in most cases: New test cases have to be developed to validate the functionality of the rewritten microservices.
+Whereas, for refactored microservices created by Mono2Micro, you should be able to use the same existing test cases of the original monolithic applications.

 While redesign and rewrite may be appropriate in some cases where new microservices are getting created, for transforming existing monolithic applications, the refactoring approach of Mono2Micro stands out in economy, simplicity, and effectiveness.
 The AI-driven refactoring scheme of Mono2Micro does not alter the fundamental encapsulation and the architecture of the monolithic application.
 It: